Frodsham Weekend Chess Congress

 Fischer time limits were introduced for the first time in 2011.
 After the 2014 event, Roger Edwards finished as arbiter after 35 years at the job.

-In 2016 Alex Holowczak took over as chief arbiter.
+In 2016 Alex Holowczak took over as chief arbiter, with David Clayton in 2019.

-TBA February 2019 - contact Patrick Ridley patrick.ridley @ ntlworld.com
+1st - 3rd February 2019 entry info - contact Patrick Ridley patrick.ridley @ ntlworld.com